-In connection with our audit of the financial statements, our responsibility is to read the other information and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
-If, based on the work we have performed, we conclude that there is a material misstatement of this other information; we are required to report that fact.
+In connection with our audit of the financial statements, our responsibility is to read the other information identified above and, in doing so, consider whether the other information is materially inconsistent with the financial statements or our knowledge obtained in the audit or otherwise appears to be materially misstated.
+If, based on the work we have performed, we conclude that there is a material misstatement of this other information, we are required to report that fact.
 We have nothing to report in this regard.

-With respect to the Directors' report, we also considered whether the Directors' report includes the disclosure requirements of Article 177 of the Companies Act (Cap.
+With respect to the Directors' report, we also considered whether the Directors' report includes the disclosure requirements of article 177 of the Companies Act (Cap.
 386).

 In accordance with the requirements of sub-article 179(3) of the Maltese Companies Act (Cap.
-386) in relation to the Directors' report on page 8, in our opinion, based on the work undertaken in the course of the audit:
+386) in relation to the Directors' report on pages 7 and 8, in our opinion, based on the work undertaken in the course of the audit:

-- The information given in the Directors' report for the financial year for which the financial statements are prepared is consistent with the financial statements; and - The Directors' report has been prepared in accordance with applicable legal requirements.
+- the information given in the Directors' report for the financial year for which the individual and consolidated financial statements are prepared is consistent with those financial statements; and - the Directors' report has been prepared in accordance with applicable legal requirements.

-In the light of the knowledge and understanding of the company and its environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' report.
+In the light of the knowledge and understanding of the Company, the Group and their environment obtained in the course of the audit, we have not identified any material misstatements in the Directors' report.

-Responsibilities of the directors and the Audit Committee for the Financial Statements
+Responsibilities of the Directors and the Audit Committee for the Financial Statements

-As explained more fully in the statement of directors' responsibilities on page 11, the directors are responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs as adopted by the EU and the requirements of the Companies Act (Cap.386), and the Insurance Business Act (Cap.
-403), and for such internal control as the directors determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+As explained more fully in the statement of directors' responsibilities on page 11, the directors are responsible for the preparation of financial statements that give a true and fair view in accordance with IFRSs as adopted by the European Union and the requirements of the Companies Act (Cap.
+386), and the Insurance Business Act (Cap.
+403), and for such internal control as they determine is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.

-In preparing the financial statements, the directors are responsible for assessing the Company's and its group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless management either intends to liquidate the Company and its group or to cease operations, or has no realistic alternative but to do so.
+In preparing the financial statements, the directors are responsible for assessing the Company's and the Group's ability to continue as a going concern, disclosing, as applicable, matters related to going concern and using the going concern basis of accounting unless the Directors either intend to liquidate the Company and the Group or to cease operations, or have no realistic alternative but to do so.

-The Audit Committee is responsible for overseeing the Company's and the Group's financial reporting process.
+The Directors have delegated the responsibility for overseeing the Company's and the Group's financial reporting process to the Audit Committee.